 An article explaining the role and utility of mediating covenant disputes in the Supreme Court is set out here

 How do I deal with a restrictive covenant that gives a discretion to a deregistered company?

 An article setting out the process for dealing with a restrictive covenant that confers a discretion on a deregistered company is set out here.

-The attached paper is a presentation to the University of Melbourne’s undergraduate Property Law class in April 2021.
+is a presentation to the University of Melbourne’s undergraduate Property Law class, updated in April 2022

 It provides a relatively comprehensive overview of the theory and practice of restrictive covenant law in Victoria.